 The fountain dates back to the reign of Pope Gregory XIII (r.
 1572-85).
 The marble basin didn't originally have a lid; this was only added in 1622 to stop horses drinking from the fountain.

-The Fontana della Terrina once stood in the centre of Campo dei Fiori, but it was dismantled in 1889 to make room for the monument to Giordano Bruno.
-In 1925 it was reassembled in its present position.
+The Fontana della Terrina once stood in the centre of Campo dei Fiori, but it was dismantled in 1889 to make way for the monument to Giordano Bruno.
+In 1925 the fountain was reassembled in its present position.

 its art, history and culture.